stlpublicradio/weather-newsrooms-nicar25/README.md

 ## Making a Warnings Bot

-It'd be great to get notified when there are new warnings!
-One way to pull that off is to send new warnings to Slack.
-Here's how to do that ...

 ### Understanding the Github Action

 Github actions allow you to run your code in the cloud.